2m3/jqPuzzle/NOTES.md

 Returns the `piece` object of the piece that is currently located at the position specified by any kind of position value.

-A `piece` object identifies a single piece on the board.
+A `piece` object defines a single piece on the board.
 A piece is a numbered element that has a position.

 The `piece` object contains the following properties:

 * `number`:
 The number of the piece as an integer value between 1 and `rows*cols`.
 * `position`:
-The position of the piece as a `position` object (see `getPosition()`)
+The position of the piece as a `position` object (see `getPosition()`).

 `getPiece()` can be called with the same arguments as `getPosition()`: